fabianaba/Insurance_Cross_Sell/README.md

 * __Vintage__: Amount of time (in days) since the customer is associated with the company.
 * __Response__: Whether the customer is interested in purchasing the vehicle insurance, or not.

-The company hired a Data Science consulting firm to define a data-driven marketing strategy to sell the new product by clarifying some questions:
+The company has hired a Data Science consulting firm to define a data-driven marketing strategy to sell the new product by clarifying some questions:

 1. Among all the features gathered, which ones show more evidence of intent of the customers to purchase a car insurance?